Skip to main content

 A Healthy Eating Pattern

-Rather than eating an exclusively fat-free or sugar-free diet, focus on your overall eating pattern.
-One meal does not make or break one's health; rather, it's what people do most of the time that has a significant impact.
-Choose vegetables, fruits, whole grains, beans, seafood, lean meats and nuts more often.
-Meanwhile, eat fewer processed meats, sugar-sweetened drinks, desserts and refined grains.
+Rather than focusing on a fat-free or sugar-free diet, look at your overall eating habits.
+One meal will not make or break your health.
+It's what you do most of the time that has a significant impact.
+Focus on including vegetables, fruits, whole grains, beans, seafood, lean meats and nuts.
+Meanwhile, limit processed meats, sugar-sweetened beverages, desserts and refined grains.

-Vegetables and fruits should take up the most space on your plate (roughly half).
+Vegetables and fruits should take up the most space on your plate — roughly half of your meal.
 Fill the remainder with whole grains and lean protein foods.
-While not every meal or snack requires each food group, pairing at least two or three different foods will increase your satisfaction and deliver more nutrients.
+While not every meal or snack requires each food group, pairing at least two or three different foods will help increase your satisfaction and deliver more nutrients.
 And don't forget to pay attention to your body's hunger and fullness signals.

 The Facts on Fat

-- Select lean cuts of meat and remove skin from poultry.
+2. If you eat meat, select lean cuts and remove skin from poultry.

 The Facts on Sugar